Kristyl N. Obispado, Ph.D.

 About

 Kristyl Obispado, Ph.D. is an Associate Professor in the Department of History at the University of the Philippines, Diliman.
 She holds a PhD and MA in History from El Colegio de México.
-Her current research focuses on Philippine labor history from the 16th to the 19th century, as well as on transpacific trade, mobility, and migration during the Spanish colonial period.
+Her current research focuses on the period from the 16th to the 19th centuries and includes topics such as Philippine labor history, transpacific trade, mobility, and migration.

 Academic Background